On the Noise Stability and Robustness of Adversarially Trained Networks on NVM Crossbars: Evaluating Adversarially Trained Networks on NVM Crossbars

 In our experiments, we consider two crossbar models of different sizes.
 Higher crossbar size results in higher deviations in computations.

-Next, we use a simulation framework, proposed in \mbox{\cite{chakraborty2020geniex}}, to map DNN layers on NVM crossbars.
-Afterwards, we integrate these NVM crossbar models with our PyTorch framework, using the PUMA functional simulator \cite{ankit2019puma, chakraborty2020geniex}, and map DNN layers on NVM crossbars.
-Such a mapping consists of three segments: i) Lowering, ii) Tiling and iii) Bit Slicing.
-Lowering refers to dividing the convolutional or linear layer operation into individual MVM operation; Tiling involves distributing bigger MVM operations into smaller crossbar-sized MVM sub-operations.
-Finally, since each NVM device can only hold upto a limited number of discrete levels, bit-slicing is performed to accommodate MVM operations using large bit-precision inputs and weights.
-This is done by dividing them into smaller chunks called streams (for inputs) and slices (for weights).
-We set all precision parameters, given in Table \ref{tab:puma-param}, for 16 bit fixed point operations, and ensure that for an ideal crossbar behaviour, there is neglible accuracy loss due to reduction in precision.
+Next, we use a simulation framework, proposed in \cite{chakraborty2020geniex}, to map DNN layers on NVM crossbars.
+Afterwards, we integrate these NVM crossbar models with our PyTorch framework, using the PUMA functional simulator \cite{ankit2019puma, chakraborty2020geniex}, and map DNN layers (all convolutional and linear layers) on NVM crossbars.
+Such a mapping onto a spatial NVM crossbar architecture like PUMA \cite{ankit2019puma} consists of three segments: i) Lowering, ii) Tiling and iii) Bit Slicing.
+Lowering refers to dividing the convolutional or linear layer operation into individual MVM operation.
+Tiling involves distributing bigger MVM operations into smaller crossbar-sized MVM sub-operations.
+Finally, since each NVM device can only hold upto a limited number of discrete levels, weight-slicing is performed with multiple crossbars implementing the weight slices; the output of the crossbars are accumulated to obtain the MVM output.
+Note, to reduce noise, the input to the crossbars are also bit-streamed using one-bit DACs.
+We set all precision parameters, given in Table \ref{tab:puma-param}, for 16 bit fixed point operations, and ensure that for an ideal crossbar behaviour, there is negligible accuracy loss due to reduction in precision.
 Thus, in our experiments with NVM crossbars any change in performance is solely due to non-ideal behaviour.
 The bit slicing and fixed-point precision parameters are defined as: \begin{itemize} \item Input Stream Width ($I_w$) - Bit width of input fragments after slicing. \item Weight Slice Width ($W_w$) - Bit width of weight fragments after slicing. \item Input precision ($I_{bit}$) - Fixed-point precision of the inputs.
 This is divided into integer bits ($I_{i-bit}$) and fractional bits ($I_{f-bit}$). \item Weight precision ($W_{bit}$) - This refers to fixed-point precision of the weights.
-This is divided into integer bits and fractional bits ($W_{f-bit}$). \item Output precision ($O_{bit}$) - Fixed-point precision of the outputs of MVM computations. \end{itemize}
+This is divided into integer bits ($W_{i-bit}$) and fractional bits ($W_{f-bit}$). \item Output precision ($O_{bit}$) - Fixed-point precision of the outputs of MVM computations. \item ADC precision ($ADC_{bit}$) - The bit precision of the ADCs at the crossbar outputs. \item Accumulator Width precision ($Acm_{bit}$) - Fixed-point precision of the ADC accumulator. \end{itemize}